aws-samples/eks-workshop/content/network-policies/tigera/environment.md

 CLUSTER_NAME=eksworkshop-eksctl
 ```

-The next thing we need to manually set is your Tigera Secure Cloud Edition $TOKEN.
+The next thing we need to manually set is your Tigera Secure Cloud Edition $TS_TOKEN.
 This can be found by checking your [Zendesk tickets](https://support.tigera.io/hc/en-us/requests).
 The Token can be found in your welcome ticket and is a _UUID_, or long string of hex digits.

 ```
-TOKEN=<token UUID>
+TS_TOKEN=<token UUID>
 ```

 The following commands will set the remainder of the environment variables.